ADLINK-IST/opensplice/src/api/face/java/doc/EXAMPLES.md

 FACE Examples                                                                   {#face_examples_dcpslist}
 =============

-The examples source code can be found in the examples folder of your OpenSplice installation.
+The examples source code can be found in the examples folder of your Vortex OpenSplice installation.
 The descriptions below summarize what each example demonstrates.
 Towards the bottom of the page you will find instructions on how to build and run the examples.